ng-Classic/ng-classic/aio/content/guide/lazy-loading-ngmodules.md

 <header>String-based lazy loading</header>

-In Angular version 8, the string syntax for the `loadChildren` route specification [was deprecated](guide/deprecations#loadchildren-string-syntax) in favor of the `import()` syntax.
+In Angular Classicversion 8, the string syntax for the `loadChildren` route specification [was deprecated](guide/deprecations#loadchildren-string-syntax) in favor of the `import()` syntax.
 You can opt into using string-based lazy loading \(`loadChildren: './path/to/module#Module'`\) by including the lazy-loaded routes in your `tsconfig` file, which includes the lazy-loaded files in the compilation.

-By default the Angular CLI generates projects with stricter file inclusions intended to be used with the `import()` syntax.
+By default the Angular ClassicCLI generates projects with stricter file inclusions intended to be used with the `import()` syntax.

 </div>